 This property corresponds to a disjunction (logical OR) of the following Allen temporal relations (Allen, 1983): {before, meets, overlaps, contains, finished-by}.
 This property is transitive.
+This property is asymmetric.

 Figure 14: Temporal entity A starts before the start of temporal entity B. Here A is longer than B